Power inverter: Batteries

 The runtime of an inverter powered by batteries is dependent on the battery power and the amount of power being drawn from the inverter at a given time.
 As the amount of equipment using the inverter increases, the runtime will decrease.
 In order to prolong the runtime of an inverter, additional batteries can be added to the inverter.

-Formula to calculate inverter battery capacity:Battery Capacity (Ah) = Total Load (In Watts) X Usage Time (in hours) / Input Voltage (V)When attempting to add more batteries to an inverter, there are two basic options for installation:
+Formula to calculate inverter battery capacity:Battery Capacity (Ah) = Total Load (In Watts) × Usage Time (in hours) / Input Voltage (V)When attempting to add more batteries to an inverter, there are two basic options for installation: